What do the Governors do?

 The Governing Body reconstituted on 1 October 2019.
 There remain four Governors elected by the school's parents, one is appointed by the Local Authority, one is elected by staff and the Headteacher is also a Governor.
 In addition, the Governing Body can appoint up to seven Co-opted Governors, including one from Support staff.
 If vacancies arise, further appointments will be made to recruit the necessary skills to the Governing Body.
-If you would like to stand for one of our upcoming Parent Governor vacancies, please use the attached Nomination Form.
 Please contact the PA to the Governing Body regarding vacancies.

 The full Governing Body meets formally five times a year.
 It has three full time committees: Standards (which looks at pupil progress class by class), Resources (which considers financial, staff and premises matters) and Inclusion (which is responsible for Special Educational Needs and Safeguarding).
 Resources and Inclusion both meet three or more times a year.
 Standards meet twice a year, and in addition to the committee meetings a separate ‘Chair’s Briefing’ is held with the Chair and Assistant Heads.
 The Governing Body also has an ad hoc pay committee which reviews the application of the Pay and Performance Management policies and also sets pay scales for senior staff.

 Who are the Governors?Click here to see who is on our Governing body

 To find out more about the Governing Body activities you can read our meeting updates where you can also see which Governors attended.